caloni/journal/journal.md

 Whatever kind of society may exist after the demise of the industrial system, it is certain that most people will live close to nature, because in the absence of advanced technology there is no other way that people CAN live.
 To feed themselves they must be peasants or herdsmen or fishermen or hunters, etc. And, generally speaking, local autonomy should tend to increase, because lack of advanced technology and rapid communications will limit the capacity of governments or other large organizations to control local communities.

-The anarchist [34] too seeks power, but he seeks it on an individual or small-group basis; he wants individuals and small groups to be able to control the circumstances of their own lives.
+The anarchist too seeks power, but he seeks it on an individual or small-group basis; he wants individuals and small groups to be able to control the circumstances of their own lives.
 He opposes technology because it makes small groups dependent on large organizations.

-## Notas

-(Paragraph 28) Women are encouraged to have careers because their talents are useful to the system and, more importantly, because by having regular jobs women become better integrated into the system and tied directly to it rather than to their families.
-This helps to weaken family Page 34 solidarity.
+Women are encouraged to have careers because their talents are useful to the system and, more importantly, because by having regular jobs women become better integrated into the system and tied directly to it rather than to their families.
+This helps to weaken family solidarity.
 (The leaders of the system say they want to strengthen the family, but they really mean is that they want the family to serve as an effective tool for socializing children in accord with the needs of the system.

-(Paragraph 44) Some of the symptoms listed are similar to those shown by caged animals.
+Some of the symptoms listed are similar to those shown by caged animals.
 To explain how these symptoms arise from deprivation with respect to the power process: common-sense understanding of human nature tells one that lack of goals whose attainment requires effort leads to boredom and that boredom, long continued, often leads eventually to depression.
 Failure to attain goals leads to frustration and lowering of self-esteem.
 Frustration leads to anger, anger to aggression, often in the form of spouse or child abuse.
 It has been shown that long-continued frustration commonly leads to depression and that depression tends to cause guilt, sleep disorders, eating disorders and bad feelings about oneself.
 Those who are tending toward depression seek pleasure as an antidote; hence insatiable hedonism and excessive sex, with perversions as a means of getting new kicks.
 Boredom too tends to cause excessive pleasure-seeking since, lacking other goals, people often use pleasure as a goal.
 See accompanying diagram.

-(Paragraph 52) A partial exception may be made for a few passive, inward-looking groups, such as the Amish, which have little effect on the wider society.
+A partial exception may be made for a few passive, inward-looking groups, such as the Amish, which have little effect on the wider society.
 Apart from these, some genuine small-scale communities do exist in America today.
 For instance, youth gangs and “cults.”
 Everyone regards them as dangerous, and so they are, because the members of these groups are loyal primarily to one another rather than to the system, hence the system cannot control them.
 Or take the gypsies.
 The gypsies commonly get away with theft and fraud because their loyalties are such that they can always get other gypsies to give testimony that “proves” their innocence.

-(Paragraph 195) The economic and technological structure of a society are far more important than its political structure in determining the way the average man lives (see paragraphs 95, 119 and Notes 16, 18).
+The economic and technological structure of a society are far more important than its political structure in determining the way the average man lives.

 # Write, merge, publish
 2023-06-25 computer